Academic / Course information - Quality Assurance

 The curriculum, examination requirements and credits to be awarded for successful completion are formalized in the Learning Agreement.
 The document will be completed by the student and signed by four parties: the student, the research supervisor, the home institution and the host institution (for general approval).
 The Learning Agreement will thus be the basis for credit transfer.

 After completion of the semester abroad, the student will receive an official transcript from the host university, listing the course(s) and research taken and grades and credits received during the study period.
 With the transcript, credit transfer can take place.
+The student's home institution decides if and how the obtained credits will be transferred.

 Start & end date

 The academic calendars vary at the different EuroScholars universities.
-In general a student applies for the Spring or Fall Semester.
+In general, a student applies for the Spring or Fall Semester.
 But individual arrangements can be made and may, for example, depend on when the Language a/o Culture Course(s) is/are offered.